moov-io/paygate/README.md

 #### ACH file uploading / transfers

 - `ACH_FILE_BATCH_SIZE`: Number of Transfers to retrieve from the database in each batch for mergin before upload to Fed.
+- `ACH_FILE_TRANSFERS_CAFILE`: Filepath for additional (CA) certificates to be added into each FTP client used within paygate
 - `ACH_FILE_TRANSFER_INTERVAL`: Go duration for how often to check and sync ACH files on their FTP destinations.
    - Note: Set the value `off` to completely disable async file downloads and uploads.
 - `ACH_FILE_STORAGE_DIR`: Filepath for temporary storage of ACH files.
 This is used as a scratch directory to manage outbound and incoming/returned ACH files.